 “Horses urinate and defecate in the same areas of a field and will not graze there.
 This may be natural worm control, as these toilet areas contain 500 times the number of infective larvae compared to the rest of the paddock,” says Sara.

 “Latrines must be managed to stop them spreading.
-Harrowing will spread the dung and dry out the worms, killing them.
-But it is essential to rest the paddock after harrowing and to follow a sound veterinary regime with the horses.
+Harrowing undertaken on a hot summy day will spread and breakdown the dung and dry out the worms, killing them.
+But it is essential to rest the paddock after harrowing and to follow a sound veterinary-led worming regime with your horses.”

 What can horse owners be doing to ensure grass growth is better next spring ?